CiscoSecurity/tr-05-module-maker/README.md

 ## Open JSON from TR API

-Another option to obtain module type fields pre-populated in Module Maker is to pull the JSON from the SecureX Threat Response API.
+Another option to obtain Module Type fields pre-populated in Module Maker is to pull the JSON from the SecureX Threat Response API.
 To do this, click **Open JSON from TR API**.
 You will be prompted to enter your `Client ID` and `Client Password`, as mentioned earlier and the `Module Type ID` you want to pull.